wvanbreukelen/ZermeloRoosterPHP/README.md

 #### Grids

 This method returns an array with all the information about the grid.
-The class does automatically optimizes and sort the grid out.
+The class automatically optimizes and sorts the grid out.
 Also, some easy to use parameters like timestamps are added.

 ```php
 $grid = $zermelo->getStudentGrid('user');